readium/architecture/locators/README.md

 While locations that are tied to the structure of a resource provide a much more fine grained information, there are also more likely to break if the resource is updated.

-That's one of the reason why Readium-2 recommends using a mix of different locations when implementing some of the use cases listed above.
+That's one of the reason why Readium recommends using a mix of different locations when implementing some of the use cases listed above.

 ## The Locator Object